nandani-goswami/Netflix_Project/README.md

-# 🍽️ Zomato EDA Project
+# 🎬 Netflix EDA Project

-This project performs **Exploratory Data Analysis (EDA)** on Zomato’s restaurant data using Python libraries like `pandas`, `matplotlib`, and `seaborn`.
-The goal is to derive insights about restaurant types, locations, ratings, and cuisine trends in India (especially in urban cities).
+This project is a **complete Exploratory Data Analysis (EDA)** of Netflix's content catalog using Python.
+It helps uncover insights about the types of content available on Netflix, trends in release years, ratings, genres, and the presence of movies vs. TV shows.

 ---

-## 📂 Project Files
+## 📁 Project Files

-- `Zomato_EDA_Project.ipynb` – Jupyter notebook containing full step-by-step analysis with visualizations.
+- `Netflix_EDA_Project.ipynb` – Jupyter notebook with step-by-step EDA using visualizations.
-- `zomato.csv` – Dataset used for analysis (from Kaggle or Zomato’s public data).
+- `Netflix Dataset.csv` – Dataset containing Netflix titles and metadata.
-- `requirements.txt` – List of Python packages required to run this project.
+- `requirements.txt` – Python libraries required to run the project.

 ---

-## 📊 Key Analysis Performed
+## 📊 Key Insights

-- Top-rated restaurants by city
-- Most common cuisines and restaurant types
+- Content distribution: Movies vs. TV Shows
-- Relationship between rating, price, and votes
+- Country-wise and year-wise content trends
-- Location-wise distribution of restaurants
+- Ratings distribution (TV-MA, PG, etc.)
+- Top directors and actors featured on Netflix
+- Duration analysis for both Movies and TV Shows
-- Heatmaps and pie charts for categorical features
+- Heatmaps and pie charts for categorical data

 ---